strata/frontend/docs/development/content-schema.md

-# Setting up content types
+# Setting up your content schema

 ## How content works